 - 7.12 According to the English Indices of Multiple Deprivation 2015, there are pockets of relative deprivation in the wards of Hampton North, Heathfield and Barnes.
 One small area, in the ward of Hampton North in the far south west of the borough, falls into the second 20% most deprived small areas in England. - 7.13 The wards of Whitton, Heathfield and Hampton North have higher proportions of people who have identified as being in very bad health up to 1.13% of the population in Heathfield and Hampton North.
-This corresponds with deprivation in the borough both of these wards include some of the very few small pockets of deprivation in the borough and reinforces the link between ill health and deprivation with those who are deprivation more likely to suffer from long term health conditions.
+This corresponds with deprivation in the borough both of these wards include some of the very few small pockets of deprivation in the borough and this reinforces the link between ill health and deprivation whereby those living in areas of deprivation more likely to suffer from long term health conditions.